DataDog/documentation/content/integrations/stunnel.md

 Stunnel is a proxy designed to add TLS encryption functionality to existing clients and servers without any changes in the programs' code.

-Use the Datadog - Stunnel proxy integration to monitor potential network issue or DDos attacks.
+Use the Datadog - Stunnel proxy integration to monitor potential network issues or DDoS attacks.

 ## Setup

 ### Installation

-To start gathering logs from your Stunnel Proxy you must [install the Datadog Agent][1] on the server running it.
+You must [install the Datadog Agent][1] on the server running Stunnel.

 ### Configuration